 BUSINESS PROPERTY RELIEF 2026: IHT CHANGES, GUIDANCE & PLANNING

-BPR is changing from 6 April 2026 – and the impact could be huge.
+BPR changed on 6 April 2026 – and the impact could be huge.
 This hub is your go-to resource for clear updates, expert tax planning advice, and strategies to protect your legacy.

 BUSINESS PROPERTY RELIEF IS CHANGING.
 BIG TIME

-From 6 April 2026, the rules around BPR are getting a major shake-up.
+From 6 April 2026, the rules around BPR received a major shake-up.
 Whether you’re a business owner, trustee or planning succession, now’s the time to act to avoid any negative financial impacts.

 BPR being capped at £2.5 million for 100% relief, with any excess only qualifying for 50% relief is the headline grabber, because it means a potential 20% Inheritance Tax (IHT) charge on business assets above the threshold.

 There’s more you need to know – and we’ve broken it down for you.
-What’s changing?
+What’s changed?
 Who’s affected?
-And what should you be doing now to get ready?
+And what should you be doing now?

 Our team explain it all in these short videos – watch now.